De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Advantages for Power Transformers

 Installation typically embeds 2-6 fluorescerende sondes directly in winding assemblies during manufacturing, positioned at calculated maximum temperature locations based on electromagnetic and thermal modeling.
-Voor grote vermogenstransformatoren (>100 MVA), comprehensive monitoring may employ 8-12 probes distributed across high-voltage and low-voltage windings plus tap changer compartments.
-The glass fiber optic cable withstands continuous immersion in hot transformer oil indefinitely, with proven field lifespans exceeding 25 jaren.
+For large power transformers (>100 MVA), comprehensive monitoring may employ 8-12 probes distributed across high-voltage and low-voltage windings plus tap changer compartments.
+The glass fiber optic cable withstands continuous immersion in hot transformer oil indefinitely, with proven field lifespans exceeding 25 jaar.

 Real-world deployment data from European transmission operators covering 340 transformers equipped with fluorescerende glasvezelsensoren demonstrated 92% detection rate for developing thermal anomalies before reaching critical stages—compared to 34% detection rate using traditional indirect winding temperature indicators.
 This early warning capability prevented an estimated $18 million in potential failure costs over a five-year monitoring period.